uriel1998/networkcontrol-wicd-networkmanager/README.md

 ## 5. Usage

-Relog or reboot to make sure that network-manager or wicd is aware of the new scripts. `network-middle-manager` will run the commands you told it to on network connection or disconnection as the user you defined.
+Restart network-manager to make sure that network-manager or wicd is aware of the new scripts. `network-middle-manager` will run the commands you told it to on network connection or disconnection as the user you defined.